Vinsmoke44/miniPKI/README.md

 # Mini PKI environment

-This school project has the aim to recreate a PKI environment enabling the user to send secured messges via serpent encryption
+This school project has the aim to recreate a PKI environment enabling the user to send secured messages via serpent encryption

 ## Modes